Position in the Value Chain

 - The Defossilation cluster helps industries become less dependent on fossil raw materials by developing high-growth solutions that make a contribution to the transition to a circular, climate-neutral economy.

-- The Life Science cluster focuses on novel concepts for resource-efficient and sustainable food production for the world’s continuously growing population.
+- The Life Sciences cluster focuses on novel concepts for resource-efficient and sustainable food production for the world’s continuously growing population.
 Another focal area is preventing and curing diseases, especially as many people are living to an advanced age.

-- Solutions Beyond Chemistry fosters traceable, safe, and circular value chains based on special application know-how and data-based solutions.
+- Solutions Beyond Chemistry fosters traceable, safe, and circular value chains based on special application know-how and databased solutions.
 These increase the transparency, effectiveness, and sustainability of industrial systems.

 Our venture capital activities facilitate early insight into innovative technologies and business models.
 By collaborating with start-ups and technology funds around the world, Evonik gains more rapid access to attractive future technologies and markets.

 The Evonik Biotech Hub develops custom-tailored, competitive solutions for its internal and external customers.
 For this it uses its extensive understanding of complex biological systems, microbial strain development, and biotechnological production processes up to and including large-scale production facilities, with a focus on all of Evonik’s business lines.
+We place our trust in industrial biotechnology for the production of biomolecules and functional microorganisms.

 Global research network

-RD&I has more than 40 locations worldwide and around 2,500 R&D employees.
-R&D expenses totaled €459 million in 2024.
-The ratio of R&D expenses to sales was 3.0 percent, compared with 2.9 percent in 2023.
+RD&I has more than 40 locations worldwide and around 2,450 R&D employees.
+R&D expenses totaled € 418 million in 2025.
+The ratio of R&D expenses to sales was unchanged at 3.0 percent.

 We examine aspects of product stewardship along the value chain as part of the sustainability analysis of our business.
-We record and evaluate different signals in different categories.
+We record and evaluate different signals in different categories (see chart “Market signals”).
 Signal categories 1 and 2 specifically relate to critical substances and regulatory trends.
 Signal category 3 relates to sustainability ambitions along the value chain, including for product stewardship and chemical safety, even before the introduction of corresponding regulations.
 PARCs with a negative rating—sales classified as transitioner or challenged—account for only a small proportion of our portfolio.
 We aim to keep the proportion of sales generated with products classified as challenged to below 5 percent long-term.
 To achieve this, we are continuously replacing hazardous substances in our products and working on alternative solutions.

-Chemical safety has always been a priority for Evonik.
-We are aware that both substances of concern (SoCs) and substances of very high concern (SVHCs) are used in our processes and/or that these substances may arise during our production processes.
 SVHCs are a subset of SoCs.
-According to the Chemicals Strategy for Sustainability (CSS) SoCs include substances having a chronic effect on human health or the environment as well as those that prevent recycling to produce safe, high-quality secondary raw materials.
-SoCs comprise all substances included in the REACH SVHC Candidate List, substances with certain hazard classes as specified in Annex VI of the CLP Regulation, and substances that hamper the recycling and reuse of materials in accordance with the ESPR.
-In line with the REACH and CLP Regulation requirements, Evonik communicates the presence of SoCs and SVHCs in its products in the supply chain by means of safety data sheets.
-As a supplier of specialty chemical solutions, we sell our products to other industrial companies.
-Neither SoCs nor SVHCs are subject to authorization.
-For the first time, the ESRS require a more extensive review of and more detailed information on SoCs and SVHCs.
+According to the Chemicals Strategy for Sustainability, SoCs include substances that have a chronic effect on human health or the environment as well as those that prevent recycling to produce safe, high-quality secondary raw materials.
+SoCs comprise all substances included in the REACH SVHC Candidate List, substances with certain hazard classes as specified in Annex VI of the CLP Regulation, and substances that hamper the recycling and reuse of materials in accordance with the ESPR 6.
+In line with the REACH and CLP Regulation requirements, Evonik provides information about the presence of SoCs and SVHCs in its products in the supply chain by means of safety data sheets.
+As a supplier of chemical solutions, we sell our products to other industrial companies.

 Target

-- Include and evaluate substances/products from acquisitions in CMS/CMSPLUS by the end of 2026
+- Include and evaluate substances/products from acquisitions in CMS/CMSPLUS by the end of 2029

 Circular economy involves looking at the entire life cycle of products.
 We endorse all business activities, technologies, and innovations that help speed up ecologically and economically viable actions to promote circular value chains.
-In the reporting period, we adopted a policy on the circular economy and use of resources, which we published on our website.
+A policy on the circular economy and use of resources is published on our website.

 Targets